HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

-G. TOTAL QUANTITY SOLD BY CATEGORY:
+H. TOTAL QUANTITY SOLD BY CATEGORY:
       SELECT pt.category,
              sum(od.quantity) As total_quantity
       FROM pizza_types as Pt